Dynatrace-Dave-Mauney/Automation/DynatraceSettingsBackup/README.md

 If the YAML file is created, it can later be used for restores or updates either in mass or for individual entities.

-The restore process has not been fully tested, so caution is advised when using it.
+The restore process is intrinsically dangerous, so I am not committing it to the public repo.

+If you have an urgent need for a restore process, please contact me at Dynatrace (dave.mauney at dynatrace dot com).